rsaputelli/WAPAApps/README.md

 Before using the app, you need to export the raw membership data from YourMembership.

+### IMPORTANT:  You should try to run this as close to the first of the month as possible.

 ### Steps
 1. **Navigate to Exports & Reporting**
    In the YM admin dashboard, go to **Exports & Reporting**.